 Air fuel ratio sensor replacement

-Replacing an air fuel ratio sensor costs $65-$320 part and $50-$150 labor.
-To replace an air fuel ratio sensor at home, you might need a special socket (in the photo).
+Replacing an air fuel ratio sensor costs $65-$320 part plus $50-$150 labor.
+To replace an air fuel ratio sensor DIY, you might need a special socket (in the photo).
 Often a sensor may come loose initially but then seize up in the thread.
 In this case it must be worked slowly back and forth using a penetrating spray.